marchof/java-almanac/site/content/features/method-references.md

 ## References to unbound instance methods

 If you create a reference to an instance method the situation becomes more tricky.
 In the next example we make a direct reference to the method of a certain type.
-So the method is *unbound* which means that at the point in time when we call the method a instance to call the method on must be provided.
+So the method is *unbound* which means that at the point in time when we call the method an instance to call the method on must be provided.

 When we for example want to call `String.length()` we need to provide a `String` instance.
 The compatible functional interface needs to define the method references' type as the first parameter: